The Way I Remember It

 CHORUS (easy)

 CHORUS is optional.
-Replace them with recorded baseball song and rain sound FX.
+You can replace them with recorded music and sound FX.
+The actors can sing their songs.
 The point of having a chorus is to give parts to younger children or non-actors.
+For instance, the kindergarten can be the chorus, and the 1st grade be the actors.

-Props = jump ropes, fancy jump rope, crown, baseball, dirty sock ball, bat, stick, comb, invitation, wrapped present, stuffed raccoon (or squirrel or rabbit), cake, candles, matches/lighter.
+Props = jump ropes, fancy jump rope, crown, baseball, dirty sock ball, bat, stick, comb, invitation in envelope, wrapped present, stuffed raccoon (or squirrel or rabbit), cake, candles, matches or lighter.

 STAGE: Grandma, Gramps and Jamey are either up stage center or down stage side.
 Chorus is upstage spread wide.
 Small table center upstage, below chorus.